pulidovpe/api-node-mysql/README.md

-# api-node-mysql
+# API Node Mysql
-## API Rest - Node MySQL Sequelize
+## API Rest - Node, MySQL, and Sequelize
 Project under development / Proyecto en desarrollo
 > Application developed in Node, Express, and Sequelize; which uses a database in MySQL (API Rest).
 At the moment you can only create users and log in with the created user.\